 What are the benefits of using CBD for yoga?

 Natural treatments are dominating the health/wellness market and the CBD craze seems to offer something for everyone.
-Tried-and-tested, the non-psychoactive cannabinoid has drawn plenty of interest from investors and consumers alike, all of whom are keen to capitalize on its stress-relieving effects.
+Tried-and-tested, the non-intoxicating cannabinoid has drawn plenty of interest from investors and consumers alike, all of whom are keen to capitalize on its stress-relieving effects.

 As a cannabinoid that is legal in many places, CBD is an appealing choice for Yogi’s who wish to introduce a doctor-approved ingredient into their workout routines.
 Using CBD before, after or even during your yoga session could help to relieve stress, ease pain and encourage deep meditation.